ClickHouse/clickhouse.build/README.md

 # ClickHouse Build (ProtoType)

-Agentic PostgreSQL to ClickHouse migration tool.
+Agentic PostgreSQL to ClickHouse migration tool for TypeScript projects.
+This prototype was co-developed between AWS and ClickHouse.

 <img src="./.github/static/chbuild.png" alt="clickhouse.build cli tool">

 ## What Does It Do?

-`clickhouse.build` automates the complex process of migrating from PostgreSQL to ClickHouse:
+`clickhouse.build` assists with the  process of migrating from PostgreSQL to ClickHouse:

 1. **Scans** your codebase to discover PostgreSQL analytical queries (aggregations, GROUP BY, window functions, etc.)
 2. **Generates** ClickPipe configuration for CDC or snapshot-based data replication